SumeMonty/Cyber-Calculator/README.md

 For Running **Cyber-Calculator** on your system you need to have **GCC** installed on your system

 Visit The [GCC Website](http://mingw-w64.org/doku.php/download) and download the setup file which says **MingW-W64-builds** for Windows.

+## How To Run?

+Running **Cyber-Calculator** is as simple as a click or two!

+To run **Cyber-Calculator** there are 2 ways:-
+> Open the batch file in the **Cyber-Calculator** directory.
+> The second method is useful if there is any technical error while opening the batch file.
+For this method, just open a terminal window [Powershell Recommended] and type the following command and hit 'Enter'.